klepas/bruins-site/papers/_posts/2016-04-15-Eleventh-Thesis-SHE-2016.md

 ## “Philosophers have thus far only ... interpreted the world ...”—How Human Ecology can make Philosophy Practical

 In two papers published in _Human Ecology Review_,[^1] I have spoken of what philosophy can do for human ecology.
 In this paper, I will speak of what human ecology can do for philosophy, at least given a certain conception of philosophy which I am assuming to be correct.
-Of course, if I were to do nothing more than this, then my paper would be more relevant for a philosophy conference rather than human ecology one.
+Of course, if I were to do nothing more than this, then my paper would be more relevant for a philosophy conference rather than a human ecology one.
 Yet as we shall see, in showing the importance of disciplines like human ecology for philosophy one simultaneously reveals, in a novel way, the importance of philosophy for human ecology.
 I will do this by way of interpreting Karl Marx’s conception of philosophy, to which, therefore, I am subscribing.

 ### § 1: Marx’s Conception of Philosophy and Its Dependence on Kant